spacelift-io/spacectl/README.md

    spacectl profile command [command options] [arguments...]

 COMMANDS:
-   current  Outputs your currently selected profile list     List all your Spacelift account profiles login    Create a profile for a Spacelift account logout   Remove Spacelift credentials for an existing profile select   Select one of your Spacelift account profiles help, h  Shows a list of commands or help for one command
+   current       Outputs your currently selected profile export-token  Prints the current token to stdout.
+In order not to leak, we suggest piping it to your OS pastebin list          List all your Spacelift account profiles login         Create a profile for a Spacelift account logout        Remove Spacelift credentials for an existing profile select        Select one of your Spacelift account profiles help, h       Shows a list of commands or help for one command

 OPTIONS:
    --help, -h  show help (default: false)